alikagupta/BSE_Portfolio_2025/index.md

 <div align="center">

-  <i>Figure 8: The structure of a coin ERM motor from [I need motors](https://www.ineedmotors.com/vibration-motor/coin-vibration-motor/worlds-smallest-erm-motor.html) modified on Canva</i>
+  <i>Figure 8: The structure of a coin ERM motor from <a href="https://www.ineedmotors.com/vibration-motor/coin-vibration-motor/worlds-smallest-erm-motor.html"> I need motors</a>
+ modified on Canva</i>

 </div>

 ## Speaker: